JabRef/jabref/README.md

 The popularity of this repository is in large part due to its crowd-sourced nature, and, we believe, also due to our careful curation.
 While we evaluate style submissions on a case-by-case basis, we generally use the following criteria for inclusion in the CSL style repository:

-* Styles must be of sufficient quality and meet our [Style Requirements](https://github.com/citation-style-language/styles/wiki/Style-Requirements).
+* Styles must be of sufficient quality and meet our [style requirements](https://github.com/citation-style-language/styles/blob/master/STYLE_REQUIREMENTS.md).
   While we may be able to assist with this, its ultimately the submitter's responsibility to provide a style that meets our standards.
 * Styles should be based on an official style guide (and link to the style guide in online or printed form).
 * Styles should be of interest to a wider audience.